Government shutdown could become longest ever as Trump says he ‘won’t be extorted’ by Democrats - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 As Democrats have pushed Trump and Republicans to negotiate, Trump has showed little interest in doing so.
 He called for an end to the Senate filibuster after a trip to Asia while the government was shut down.

-White House spokeswoman Karoline Leavitt said on “Sunday Morning Futures” on Fox News Channel the president has spoken directly to Thune and Johnson about the filibuster.
-But a spokesman for Thune said Friday that his position hasn’t changed, and Johnson said on Sunday that Republicans traditionally have resisted calling for an end to the filibuster because it protects them from “the worst impulses of the far-left Democrat Party.”
+White House spokeswoman Karoline Leavitt said on Fox News Channel’s “Sunday Morning Futures” that the president has spoken directly to Thune and Johnson about the filibuster.
+But a spokesman for Thune said Friday that his position hasn’t changed, and Johnson said Sunday that he believes the filibuster has traditionally been a “safeguard” from far-left policies.

-Trump said on “60 Minutes” he likes Thune but “I disagree with him on this point.”
+Trump said on “60 Minutes” that he likes Thune but “I disagree with him on this point.”

 The president has spent much of the shutdown mocking Democrats, posting videos of House Democratic leader Hakeem Jeffries in a Mexican sombrero.
-The White House website has a satirical “My Space” page for Democrats, a parody based on the social media site that was popular in the early 2000s.
+The White House website is now featuring a satirical “My Space” page for Democrats, a parody based on the social media site that was popular in the early 2000s.
 “We just love playing politics with people’s livelihoods,” the page reads.

 Democrats have repeatedly said that they need Trump to get serious and weigh in.
 Virginia Sen. Mark Warner said that he hopes the shutdown could end “this week” because Trump is back in Washington.